DevExpress/devextreme-documentation/concepts/05 Widgets/Tooltip/05 Show and Hide the Tooltip/05 API.md

 ---

-With Angular, AngularJS, or Knockout, use a different technique.
-Bind the [visible](/api-reference/10%20UI%20Widgets/dxOverlay/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Widgets/dxTooltip/Configuration/#visible') property of the **Tooltip** widget to a component property (in Angular), a scope property (in AngularJS) or an observable variable (in Knockout).
+With Angular, Vue, or React, use a different technique.
+Bind the [visible](/api-reference/10%20UI%20Widgets/dxOverlay/1%20Configuration/visible.md '/Documentation/ApiReference/UI_Widgets/dxTooltip/Configuration/#visible') property of the **Tooltip** widget to a component property.
 After that, change them, and the **Tooltip** will appear or disappear.

 ---
 ##### Angular